FranciscoGBento/FSWebApp/README.md

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
-- **homepage** - As a user I want to be able to access the homepage and filter by type of restaurant, log in and sign up.
+- **homepage** - As a user I want to be able to access the homepage with all the sortcuts.
 - **sign up** - As a user I want to sign up on the web page so that I can add favorite restaurants to my list.
 - **login** - As a user I want to be able to log in on the web page so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
 - **edit user** - As a user I want to be able to edit my profile.
-- **tabs** - Home page, Teams, Grand Prix, Standings/Calendar, Login, Profile
+- **nav** - Home page, Teams, Pilots,  Standings/Calendar, , Buy Ticket,  Login, Profile
-- **Teams list** - As a user I want to see the list of F1 teams with pilots, create a new team
+- **Teams** - As a user I want to see the list of F1 teams with their own information.
-- **Grand Prix** - Check circuits.
-(Best lap, pilots and standings, markable race)
 - **Pilots** - As a user I want to see more details about the pilot.
-- **Calender** - As a user I want to see the Grand Prix information when I click the date.
+- **Schedule** - As a user I want to see the Grand Prix information when I click the date.
 - **Profile** - As a user I want to see the list of my favourite teams and my information account.

 ## Server Routes (Back-end):